Robert Parmelee Wilder: Student Volunteer Movement

 In 1886 Wilder attended evangelist Dwight L. Moody’s conference for college students at Mount Hermon, Massachusetts, where he convinced Moody to allow him to lead mission meetings and presentations.
 With the help of Arthur T. Pierson, a friend of Moody’s, Wilder persuaded 100 students to commit to becoming foreign missionaries.
 They became known as the “Mount Hermon Hundred” and later, as more members joined, became the Student Volunteer Movement for Foreign Missions (SVM) in 1888.
 Wilder continued his recruitment work, and from 1886 to 1887, he reached out to students at over 162 educational institutions, recruiting 2,000 students to become foreign missionaries, including 250 women.

 Great Britain

 Wilder attended the Union Theological Seminary in New York City from 1887 to 1891; however, he never sought ordination.
-In 1891, he left for Great Britain to continue recruiting students at British universities, eventually forming the Student Volunteer Missionary Union of Great Britain and Ireland (SVMU) in 1892.
+In 1891, he left for Great Britain to continue recruiting students at British universities.

 Wilder briefly went to Norway to recover health in 1891 where he met and later married(1892) Helene Olsson of Gjovik.
 They had four daughters.

 After working in India for 13 years, Wilder returned to Britain in 1905.
 Starting in 1905, Wilder spent eleven years working with the SVMU and the British Student Christian Movement.